 The service specializes in providing breaking news on publicly traded companies.
 Benzinga’s Newsfeed covers all sectors, analyst ratings changes and SEC filings from companies.
 You can customize these news feeds based on watchlists you create within the platform.

-Other notable Benzinga Pro features include:
+Other notable Benzinga Pro features (which vary by tier) include:

 • Audio Squawk: A team calls out actionable news during pre-market all the way through after-hours trading.